-If you are or were a member of the armed forces or support personnel serving in one of the above listed combat zones or qualified hazardous duty areas, you are entitled to the New York State tax relief provisions as described in the section titled Combat zone, qualified hazardous duty area, and contingency operations beginning on page 12 of this publication.
+If you are or were a member of the armed forces or support personnel serving in one of the above listed combat zones or qualified hazardous duty areas, you are entitled to the New York State tax relief provisions as described in the section titled Combat zone, qualified hazardous duty area, and contingency operations beginning on page 13 of this publication.

+Military

+personnel

+qualifying to

+defer the payment

+of back income

+taxes

-Military personnel qualifying to defer the payment of back income taxes If you are a reservist called to active duty or a regular military member (regardless of the location in which you are serving), you may qualify to defer the payment of back income taxes.
+If you are a reservist called to active duty or a regular military member (regardless of the location in which you are serving), you may qualify to defer the payment of back income taxes.
 To qualify, you must show that your ability to pay the back taxes has been materially impaired.
 You must have received a notice of tax due, or be on an installment payment agreement with New York State, before applying for the deferral.

 If you have received a billing or collection document and believe that you qualify for this deferral, please write Military Duty Deferral Request on the top of the document received, attach an explanation concerning how your military service has created an inability to pay, and send the document and explanation back in the return envelope.
-If you currently have an installment payment agreement or make automated payments with the New York State Department of Taxation and Finance and believe that you qualify, please contact our Collections and Civil Enforcement Division at 518-457-5893 and inform the representative about your situation.
-In-state callers without free long distance may call 1 800 872-7400.
+If you currently have an installment payment agreement or make automated payments with the New York State Department of Taxation and Finance and believe that you qualify, please contact our Collections and Civil Enforcement Division at (518) 457-5434 and inform the representative about your situation.